A Loyal Friend (I Samuel 18:1-4)

 Jonathan and David were great friends, likened to brothers.
 The Scriptures suggests they could not have been closer had they been actual brothers, in spite of the fact that David had been chosen by God to take Jonathan’s place as the next king of Israel.
 It was David who killed Goliath and defended the people; this was enough to earn Jonathan’s respect and trust.
 Yet rather than being resentful, Jonathan poured his heart into his friend, making his life better.
 Decide to be the kind of friend who makes the lives of others better rather than seeking the best for yourself.

 Jonathan came to David and put all that he had at his feet (I Samuel 18:4).
 He began with his robe.
-Jonathan's robe suggests his position, for it was the robe of a king's son, the robe of a crown prince of Israel.
+Jonathan's robe suggested his position, for it was the robe of a king's son, the robe of a crown prince of Israel.
 Jonathan also gave his garments to David.
-His garments speak of his possessions, the things which most personally belonged to him.
+His garments spoke of his possessions, the things which most personally belonged to him.
 Jonathan gave David his sword.
-His sword speaks of his protection, his right of self-defense.
+His sword spoke of his protection, his right of self-defense.
 Jonathan put his bow at David's feet.
-Jonathan's bow suggests his prowess; it represents a skill he had.
+Jonathan's bow suggested his prowess; it represented a skill he had.
 Finally, Jonathan put his girdle at David's feet.
-His girdle suggests his plans.
+His girdle suggested his plans.

 This was not something King Saul received well.
 Saul wanted David out of the picture, regardless of what God had already decided.
 This resulted in David becoming a hunted man.
 He was the number one wanted man on Saul’s hitlist.
 Taking his father’s side would have been easy to do, but Jonathan was “born for adversity” (Proverbs 17:17).